 - Innovation: Innovation is the prime mover of the digital age, mostly led by the private sector.
 However, there is room for public sector innovation and innovators who can lead in some areas while interacting with private entities and entrepreneurs.
 Adding public value and fostering human development are key targets for Governments in this regard.

 The evolution of each of these pillars and their interaction will either limit or propel DG development.
-In most developing countries, each of them’s evolution is uneven and usually not planned in sync or sequential fashion.
+In most developing countries, each of them’s evolution is uneven and usually not planned in a sync or sequential fashion.
 Moreover, national policies for each are usually in place when DG policymaking or implementation is about to take off.
 Updating such policies might be required but can become a complex goal in complex political contexts or when political will is conspicuously absent.
-In any case, national polices that also impact DG should factor in the specific requirements of the public sector without changing those of the private sector or civil society.
+In any case, national policies that also impact DG should factor in the public sector’s specific requirements without changing those of the private sector or civil society.

 DG undertakings are thus complex, given its own internal dynamics and the interaction with external pillars that also have their own dynamics.
-Add to this that DG policies should also support international agendas, such as the UN SDGs, and national development agendas that seem to change everytime government changes due to electoral processes or other.
+Add to this that DG policies should also support international agendas, such as the UN SDGs and national development agendas that seem to change every time government changes due to electoral processes or others.